filecoin-project/specs/mining.md

 To initially become a miner, a miner first register a new miner actor on-chain.
 This is done through the storage market actor's [`CreateMiner`](actors.md#createminer) method.
 The call will then create a new miner actor instance and return its address.

 The next step is to place one or more storage market asks on the market.
 This is done through the storage markets [`AddAsk`](actors.md#addask) method.
-A miner may create a single ask for their entire storage, or partition your storage up in some way with multiple asks (at potentially different prices).
+A miner may create a single ask for their entire storage, or partition their storage up in some way with multiple asks (at potentially different prices).

 After that, they need to make deals with clients and begin filling up sectors with data.
 For more information on making deals, see the section on [deal flow](storage-market.md#deal-flow).